The instability cost curve: why margins shrink even when revenue grows

 As a result, organizations can appear operationally stable on paper while instability quietly accumulates underneath.

-In labor-heavy environments, that inefficiency is almost always rooted in workforce behavior rather than wage rates.
+In labor-heavy environments, that inefficiency is often rooted in workforce behavior rather than wage rates alone.

 Quantifying the non-linear effect